Stages of Care

 Once your immediate pain relief has been taken care of we want to focus on helping you remain pain free and enhance your body so you can be sure to reach your full potential.
 Eliminating your initial pain is just the beginning, ensuring ongoing spinal care and education, muscle care, posture correction, and nutritional education, are all critical to helping you live a full, pain-free life.

-Dr. Stein will work with you to create a customized wellness plan that is fine-tuned just for you, one that is based on your specific situation.
+Dr. Merrion will work with you to create a customized wellness plan that is fine-tuned just for you, one that is based on your specific situation.

 Techniques & Equipment